-This 30 week 1 ½ hour class is a laboratory-based, middle school general science course that covers a wide range of topics.
+This challenging 30 week 1 ½ hour class is a laboratory-based, middle school general science course that covers a wide range of topics.
 It starts with the scientific method and continues with understanding of atoms, molecules, chemicals necessary for life, DNA, cells, tissues, organs, organ systems, how those organ systems produce organisms, how those organisms relate to one another in populations and communities.
-We will also cover concepts of environment, ecosystems, and biomes.
+We will also cover concepts of the environment, ecosystems, and biomes.
 These topics are all discussed in the context of history, explaining how specific scientific advances led to the scientific explanations that the students are being taught.
 Students will learn not only the current scientific understanding of these topics, but also how scientists reached that understanding.

 Supplies provided by the instructor: All lab supplies, dissection supplies and specimens, models, student study guide, tests, and quizzes.

 Provided by the student: The textbook Science in the Atomic Age, author Dr. Jay Wile, 3 ring binder (1 ½ to 2 inch) with 16 dividers.
 You must have a reliable internet connection to attend this class.
 You will NOT need the Solutions and Tests manual

 Class Homework requirements: Weekly assignments, average time estimate 2 ½ to 3 ½ hours depending on the student.

 Tutor: Megan Powell